REST Definition Editor¶

 Use the Add Web Service Dialog to create a new REST definition (.rest

 ) file.
-The definition file will be opened in a REST Editor in the Content View.
+The definition file then opens in a REST Editor within the Content View.

 file in the Test Files View explorer window.
-The definition file will be opened in a REST Editor in the Content View.
-The REST Toolbar is also open on the top of the editor.
+The definition file then opens in a REST Editor within the Content View.
+The REST Toolbar also becomes visible at the top of the editor.

 Request¶

-The request form has several sections that you need to populate:
+The request form has several sections to populate:

-- Method - the type of HTTP request being made (GET, POST, PUT, DELETE, etc.)
+- Method - The type of HTTP request (GET, POST, PUT, DELETE, etc.).

-- URL - the URL of the web service request with any parameter tokens included (e.g. {session_id} in our example above)
+- URL - The URL of the web service request, with any included parameter tokens (e.g., {session_id} in the example above).

-- Parameters - Any parameters that have been defined in the URL that will be called from the Rapise test script.
+- Parameters - Any parameters defined in the URL that are called from the Rapise test script.

 - Body - The body of the request (for POST and PUT requests).
 This can be in any text-serialized format such as XML or JSON.